kids encyclopedia robot

 2018 gubernatorial election

 Colyer sought a full term as governor in the 2018 gubernatorial election.
-During the campaign Colyer was supported by former U.S. Senate majority leader and 1996 Republican presidential nominee Bob Dole, the National Rifle Association, and the Kansas Farm Bureau.
+During the campaign Colyer was supported by former U.S. Senate majority leader and 1996 Republican presidential nominee Bob Dole, the NRA Political Victory Fund, and the Kansas Farm Bureau.
 One day before the election, his main Republican primary opponent, Secretary of State Kris Kobach, was endorsed by both Donald Trump and state Senate president Susan Wagle.
 Following the August 7 primary, Kobach narrowly led Colyer by a margin of 191 votes.
 By August 9, his lead stood at 121 votes, but discrepancies in some counties needed resolution and provisional and absentee ballots may not have been counted in some counties.
 After more votes were counted, Colyer conceded to Kobach on August 14, becoming the first incumbent governor to lose a primary election since Hawaii governor Neil Abercrombie in 2014 election, who lost the Democratic primary to David Ige.

 Kobach lost the general election to the Democratic nominee, State Senator Laura Kelly, by five points.